orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 * For each transaction, check:
   * Correct protocol version.
   * Valid fields (sender address, contract address).
-  * Sender virtual chain matches contract virtual chain and matches the transaction pool's virtual chain.
+  * Sender virtual chain matches the contract's virtual chain and matches the transaction pool's virtual chain.
   * The transaction was not expired.
     * Transaction is expired if its timestamp is earlier than the proposed block timestamp minus `config.TRANSACTION_EXPIRATION_WINDOW`.
   * The transaction isn't in the future (according to the proposed block timestamp).
     * Transaction timestamp is in future if it is later than the proposed block timestamp plus `config.TRANSACTION_POOL_FUTURE_TIMESTAMP_GRACE_TIMEOUT` clock jitter grace window.
   * Transaction wasn't already committed (exists in the committed pool).
   * Verify pre order checks (like signature and subscription) for all transactions by calling `VirtualMachine.TransactionSetPreOrder`.
-    * Reference block provided to virtual machine is the current block and its timestamp received as argument.
+    * Reference block provided to virtual machine is the current block, and its timestamp received as an argument.
-* Transactions that failed the checks, should be excluded from the result and removed from the pending pool.
+* Transactions that failed the checks should be excluded from the result and removed from the pending pool.
   * A best effort should be made to return the requested number of transactions, meaning that if transactions were dropped, further transactions are to be requested from the pending pool.
   * If we are marked as the gateway for this transaction in the pending pool, it was originated by the node's public api.
-    * If indeed local, update the registered public api service by calling its `HandleTransactionError`.
+    * If indeed local, update the registered public API service by calling its `HandleTransactionError`.
       * Provide block height and timestamp according to the last committed block.

 &nbsp;